Peabody Model School

 In the 1970's the Peabody school began to be phased out.
 Baldwin County was growing and public schools were being built.
 The Board of Regents also decided to cut funding for elementary school education.
 Georgia College no longer depended on a practice school for education students since they began teaching at the Baldwin County Schools.

-Peabody Child & Family Center continued to exist at Georgia College & State University until the spring of 2000 when, due to system wide budget cuts, the center was unexpectedly closed.
+Peabody Child & Family Center continued to exist at Georgia College until the spring of 2000 when, due to system wide budget cuts, the center was unexpectedly closed.
 Peabody, being one of the first schools of its kind, represents GC's original foundation based on a culture of creativity and forward thinking.
 Peabody's closure ends an era of unique child care and child education associated with GC.
 The loss of the school is felt by the faculty, staff, students, and the Milledgeville community.

 Additional Information for the Collection

 Sources of Information: GC Archives and A Centennial History of Georgia College by William Ivy Hair with James C. Bonner, Edward B. Dawson, and Robert J. Wilson III.
 Milledgeville: Georgia College, 1989.